lucianoandrade1/Credit-and-Debit-Card-Fraud-Detection/README.md

             Recall equals 80% for genuine class and 67% for fraudulent class.
             F1-score equals 75% for the genuine class and 72% for the fraudulent class.

+    Models performance after upper-sampling balance technique:

+    - Decision Trees models:

+        The Decisioon Trees performance was:
+            Accuracy equals to 86%.
+            Precision equals 84% for the legitimate class and 88% for the fraudulent class.
+            Recall equals 89% for genuine class and 83% for fraudulent class.
+            F1-score equals 86% for the genuine class and 85% for the fraudulent class.

+    - Random Forests models:

+        The Random Forest performance was:

+            Accuracy equals to 80%.
+            Precision equals 77% for the legitimate class and 83% for the fraudulent class.
+            Recall equals 84% for genuine class and 75% for fraudulent class.
+            F1-score equals 81% for the genuine class and 79% for the fraudulent class.

+    - AdaBoost model:

+        The Adaboost performance was:

+            Accuracy equals to 99%.
+            Precision equals 98% for the legitimate class and 99% for the fraudulent class.
+            Recall equals 99% for genuine class and 98% for fraudulent class.
+            F1-score equals 99% for the genuine class and 98% for the fraudulent class.

+    - Suport Vector Machines models:

+        The Support Vector Machines performance was:

+            Accuracy equals to xx%.
+            Precision equals xx% for the legitimate class and xx% for the fraudulent class.
+            Recall equals xx% for genuine class and xx% for fraudulent class.
+            F1-score equals xx% for the genuine class and xx% for the fraudulent class.

+    - Artificial Neural Networks:

+        The ANN performance was:

+            Accuracy equals to 81%.
+            Precision equals 78% for the legitimate class and 84% for the fraudulent class.
+            Recall equals 85% for genuine class and 76% for fraudulent class.
+            F1-score equals 82% for the genuine class and 80% for the fraudulent class.

 8. Conclusions: